 I used to bask like a cat on a sunny window sill in Mom’s bright yellow kitchen, a daisy-wallpapered haven from the moody Iowa weather and our creaking wood-frame house, haunted somehow, remnants of bad nights and sad scenes hanging like cobwebs in the corners.
 In the other world of the yellow kitchen, Mom’s secret for chocolate chip cookies was extra vanilla extract; then take them out while they’re still a little gooey.
 When you make a birthday cake, line your pans with margarine and waxed paper.
 Lay yesterday’s newspapers over the drop-leaf table to catch the drips when you’re dyeing Easter eggs.
 That February night, we were making dinner.
 I was helping Mom wash a chicken and get it ready for the oven.
 Together, we dredged the pieces in floury coating and lay them in a shallow pan, a little canola oil, twenty-five minutes a side.
 As the skin gets brown and crispy, the cold house fills with the smell of food cooking, a robust, restorative smell for the living, that holds the ghosts at bay.

-While Mom kept working on the vegetables, I stirred hot milk and melted margarine into mashed potato flakes, chattering all the time about Charlie and the Chocolate Factory, my current library book.
+While Mom worked on the vegetables, I stirred hot milk and melted margarine into mashed potato flakes, chattering all the time about Charlie and the Chocolate Factory, my current library book.
 That reminded her.
 “I found something for you, Jennie,” she said, indicating a Xeroxed flyer I hadn’t noticed lying on the table.
 I put my big spoon down and went over to sit in a ladder-back chair under the wicker-shaded hanging light.
-Dates and times for something, a weekend activity, Friday after school, and all day Saturday.
-Learn to Bind a Book.
-Bookbinding?
+Dates and times for something, a weekend activity, Friday after school, all day Saturday.
+Bookbinding.
 For kids?
-I don’t know.
-That means giving up a whole Saturday and I’ll be finishing Charlie and the Chocolate Factory soon.
+I didn’t know.
+Could I give up a whole Saturday?
+I’ll be finishing Charlie and the Chocolate Factory soon.
 After that, there was the stack of Nancy Drews I’d gotten for Christmas.
 I couldn’t get enough of Nancy and her friends, that trio of girl sleuths.
 I’d been going to start The Secret in the Old Lace.
 When I looked up from the flyer, Mom was beaming, waiting to hear what I thought.
 Wasn’t this a great idea?

-I wanted to make her happy but, no way.
-Bind a book?
+I wanted to make her happy but, no. Bind a book?
 What book?
 And where?
 Some drafty back room at the library?
 Mom meant well but she didn’t know how much I needed to escape on the weekends.
 I’d tried to tell her and she had tried to understand, but how could I explain?
 Why was I so overwhelmed, so clumsy, so awkward with the kids at school?
-If I was nice to them, they’d be nice to me, Mom had always said.
+If I was nice to them, they’d be nice to me, Mom always said.
 It was so easy.
-But somehow, I couldn’t be nice when they weren’t.
+But somehow, I couldn’t be nice when other kids weren’t.
 I should be more cheerful, Mom would say.
 Nobody likes a long face.
 That was true.
 But my books didn’t care what shape my face was.
 And I could get lost in them, pleasurably lost, in a log cabin hidden in the Big Woods, in a house called Green Gables, sailing over the Atlantic on a giant peach.
-I loved books with the desperation of a lonely child.
-Loved reading them, not binding them.
+I loved reading books, not binding them.
 So did I want to do this class?
 Well.
 “Do I have to?”

 Her smile dimmed.
 “Don’t you want to?
 I thought you’d be excited.”